james-e-kelly/sound-bakery/README.md

 }
 ```

+### Documentation

+For comprehensive documentation on Sound Bakery, including API references and usage guides, visit [soundbakery.jameskelly.audio](https://soundbakery.jameskelly.audio).
+Here, you'll find everything you need to get started with integrating and optimizing audio into projects.

 ## Contributing
 Contributions from the community are welcome!
 Whether fixing bugs, adding new features, or improving documentation, all help is valuable.